Herbal Antibiotics for SIBO

 Berberine complex (2 capsules 3x per day for 4 weeks)

-If you’re finally ready to learn the ins and outs of SIBO and how to use a comprehensive treatment strategy to heal your gut check out my guide with the link below.
+If you’re finally ready to learn the specific details to treating SIBO and how to use a comprehensive strategy to get long-term results check out my guide with the link below.